erewok/multifaustus/docs/src/architecture/messages.md

 This message informs leaders that a higher-numbered ballot is active, causing them to become inactive.

-#### Adopted

-**AdoptedMessage**: Sent to leaders when their ballot has been adopted.

-- `src`: Sender identifier
-- `ballot_number`: Adopted ballot number
-- `accepted`: List of accepted proposals from this ballot

-This message confirms that a leader's ballot is now active and provides any previously accepted proposals.

 #### Decision

 **DecisionMessage**: Sent by leaders to replicas announcing consensus decisions.